Miami, FL

 Built environment, Transportation, Community safety and policing | 2025

-Investigating pedestrian safety issues to inform and support equitable infrastructure improvements.
+Investigated pedestrian safety issues to inform and advocate for equitable infrastructure improvements.